consoledotdev/home/content/tools/server-monitoring.md

   is stored in.
-- **Traffic stays in your network.** You can manage the security of your monitoring by ensuring that monitoring data is only transmitted over specific network infrastructure such as specific monitoring subnet, VPC, and/or encrypted links.
+- **Traffic stays in your network.** You can manage the security of your monitoring by ensuring that monitoring data is only transmitted over specific network infrastructure such as a dedicated monitoring subnet, VPC, and/or encrypted links.
 It also means traffic remains internal - monitoring software can generate large volumes of network traffic, which can be costly if it has to egress your network to a hosted SaaS monitoring product.